Meta-bhsc/Email-Spammer/README.md

 #
 You don't need to download the batch file to run, thats optional.

-The batch file is just to download so you can run the website from your desktop
+The batch file is just to download so you can run the website from your desktop if you want to